 Be prepared for the fact that Tibetan Mastiffs may not always follow commands immediately or consistently.
 Patience and consistent training will yield the best results over time.

-10. Specialized Training:- Consider specialized training if you have specific goals for your Tibetan Mastiff, such as advanced obedience, protection training, or working roles.
+Consider specialised training if you have specific goals for your Tibetan Mastiff, such as advanced obedience, protection training, or working roles.
 Professional trainers experienced with large and independent breeds can be invaluable.